tlafarge/NICOB_app_public/README.md

 * R packages shiny, metafor and R2jags

 ## Changelog
+### version 1.4
+  - Added Bayes Laplace

 ### version 1.3
   - Improve exclude lab feature
   - Improve DoE graph
   - Update manual

 ### version 1.2
  - Added the possibility to remove labs from the consensus computation but not the degrees of equivalences by adding a "-" in front of their label